 - 1/2 teaspoon salt

-- Heat the vinegar, water, sugar, salt, red pepper flakes and bay leaf in a saucepan until the sugar has disolved.
+- Mix the vinegar, water, sugar, and salt until the sugar and salt dissolve completely.

 - Store in the fridge until ready to use.

 Option: Add extra spiced like whole black peppercorns, and/or cumin, bay leaves, garlic, thyme, rosemary, cinnamon, cloves, etc.